adam-bouafia/L-Aquila-Smart-Roads/README.md

 ### Data Generator Service
 ```
 A Java application that simulates a monitor system generating random speeding violations
-and sending them to the Monitor-Service.
+and sending them to the Monitor-Prosumer.
 ```

 - Service Structure